Five Years …

 Five Years ago a baby came

 Five years?
 Goodness.
-For sure, the older you get, the more time flies.
-Right then, I wallowed in agonised self-pity after doing daft and energetic stuff with a grandson.
-In fact, I’d probably get more sympathy with man-flu.
+The older you get, the more time flies.
+Right then, I wallowed in agonised self-pity from playing daft and over-vigorous American Football with a grandson.
+In fact, I’d probably get more sympathy with man-flu (zero at best).
 Ouch, every aching part of me justified the late breakfast.
 In considerable pain, okay-okay, self-inflicted, I moved, groaned and eased my backside into a chair.

-‘It’s probably a bit early.’
-All the same, what he heard was a calm voice.
-At my end, I saw his mother, a ball of energetic love.
-In the blink of an eye, on to the rollercoaster, we went!
+‘Yes, it’s probably a bit early.’
+All the same, what he heard was a calm maternal voice.
+At my end, I saw his mother, a ball of energetic love who expected action.
+On to the rollercoaster we went!

-I’m your man if you need lessons in sounding calm.
-‘Want us to pop over … just in case?
+If you need lessons in sounding calm, I’m your man.
+‘Want us to pop over … just in case?’

-Beside me, a far from easy-going mother/grandmother sat with her fuse well lit.
+Beside me, a far from easy-going mother/grandmother sat, perhaps I should say vibrated, fuse well lit.
 Imagine being on the launch pad when a moon rocket achieves pre-ignition.
 ‘We’ll be over soon.’

 ‘Thanks.’
 Somehow, you always know what a quick click of disconnection means.
 Barely an hour’s drive away, I could sense Dad, two-year-old tucked under his arm, rushing back to the action.